 - generous pinch or two of fine salt

 - Slice the top off an entire head of garlic (about 1/2-inch so the garlic cloves are all exposed).
 Discard the top part of the bulb that you trimmed (or save for my No-Waste Veggie Broth!).

-- Wrap the exposed garlic bulb in foil keeping just the top portion open.
-Place the foil covered garlic in a small ramekin (cut side up) that is oven safe.
+- Wrap the exposed garlic bulb so just the top of the garlic is exposed.
+Place the foil-covered garlic in a small ramekin (cut side up) that is oven safe.
 The ramekin will help to catch any oil.
 It also keeps the garlic upright so the oil can soak in from the top down.

 - Drizzle the exposed portion of the garlic bulb directly with extra virgin olive oil.
 You want all cloves to be fully covered in the oil.

-- Sprinkle the garlic bulb generously with fine salt.
+- Sprinkle the garlic bulb top generously with fine salt.

 - Cover in foil completely so the garlic is not exposed (to prevent it from burning).